partageit/private-packages-bootstrap/skel/README.md

 ## Packages list update

-Edit `repositories.json` and add the Git repository.
+Edit `repositories.json` and add the Git repositories.

 And then, update the packages list: